wrap-away/bigbasket-notifier/README.md

 ### Authentication Setup

-1. Add in your phone_number to `config.ini` file under APP section.
+1. fill in your `phone_number` in `config.ini` file under APP section.
+2. Change `interval` in `config.ini` file to the interval minutes in which you want to check for delivery slot.
+    - Default: 10 minutes - such that after every 10 minutes BigBasket will be polled to check if delivery slot has become available.

 ## Usage

 1. Login to BigBasket by using: `python login.py`
     - It will ask for OTP where you could give it via terminal.
 2. Start checking for delivery spots using: `python check_if_delivery_slot_available.py`
+    - As soon as a delivery slot is found, your OS will be pinged with a system notification to let you know about it.
+    - Logs at `app.log` will also write an entry regarding it as well.

 ## Application